 We thought we’d summarise the most important and relevant points, and give you our Top 10 Takeaways from the report.

-1. Wide choice of delivery options
+1. Customers want a wide range of delivery options

 This means that customers can choose the quickest, cheapest or most convenient delivery time for them, and so are more likely to buy.

-2. Consumers share bad experiences
+2. Consumers will talk about bad experiences

 This means that you need to make sure that your fulfilment experience meets your product quality and price, as well as your brand / company reputation.